jesus-perez-dev/Software-Engineering-Project-COMP-CO867/src/S7PLCSIM-Library/README.md

 ## Class Descriptions

-The library is comprised of 4 classes:
+The library is comprised of the following classes:

 **SimulationClient**: Main class of the library.
 Provides management facilities to the PLC simulation instance (create, register, poweron, poweroff, etc) and maintains collections of `SimulationAddress` objects for simulation memory I/O.

 **SimulationAddress**: Abstract class that represents a region of memory.
 Cannot be used directly, use one of the subclasses described below:

-  - **SimulationInput**: Represents a region of memory in "%I" address space.
+  - **SimulationInput**: Represents a region of memory in `%I` address space.
 Contains a `Write()` method for setting values in simulation memory.

-  - **SimulationOutput**: Represents a region of memory in "%Q" address space.
+  - **SimulationOutput**: Represents a region of memory in `%Q` address space.
 Contains a `Read()` method for retrieving values from simulation memory.

 **SimulationAddressContainer**: Represents a collection of `SimulationInput` or `SimulationOutput` objects. `Add()` and `Remove()` methods instantiate `SimulationAddress` objects which can be accessed using C# dictionary lookup `[]` operator syntax.